valkey-io/valkey-doc/commands/command.md

    ...
 ```

-Some Redis commands have no predetermined key locations or are not easy to find.
+Some Valkey commands have no predetermined key locations or are not easy to find.
 For those commands, the _movablekeys_ flag indicates that the _first key_, _last key_, and _step_ values are insufficient to find all the keys.

 Here are several examples of commands that have the _movablekeys_ flag: